-Moray House School of Education and Sport has been making a major contribution and impact to the fields of education and sport both in Scotland and worldwide for almost 200 years.
-In that time, our staff, students and alumni have influenced, improved and transformed learning and teaching and wider educational policy in the UK and beyond.
+Moray House School of Education and Sport has been making a major contribution to the fields of education and sport for almost 200 years.
+Our staff, students and alumni have influenced, improved and transformed learning, teaching and policy worldwide.

 Rankings and reputation